ulixee/hero/docs/main/Plugins/CorePlugins.md

 ## Instance Method Hooks

 The following methods are optional.
 Add them to your plugin as needed.

+NOTE: Many of these API calls allow you to tap into the underlying [Unblocked Plugin](https://github.com/unblocked-web/unblocked/plugins) Specification ([spec](https://github.com/unblocked-web/specifications)).
+You can find detailed documentation in the two projects listed above.

 ### configure<em>(config)</em>